-- 360 baseline and training follow up assessment and measurement to measure increased skill. - Develop a supervisor curriculum trained from basics to advanced leadership/agency knowledge. - Create a profile of the successful leader, including competencies and expected behaviors.
+- 360 baseline and training, follow up assessment, and evaluation to measure increased skill. - Develop a supervisor curriculum for training from basics to advanced leadership/agency knowledge. - Create a profile of the successful leader, including competencies and expected behaviors.

 Coordination of (Internal/External) Services Definition